 Note: All applications must be verified by SOPHAS prior to the deadline to be guaranteed review by the PhD Epidemiology admissions committee.
 Applications that are not verified by the deadline are not guaranteed review.
 Applications take four to five weeks to be verified by SOPHAS.
 We recommend submitting your application to SOPHAS no later than one month prior to the deadline.

-Upon offer of admission, applicants will need to complete the IU Graduate CAS, a secondary application, by using the coupon code and link provided with the admission offer.
+Upon offer of admission, applicants will need to complete the IU Graduate CAS, a required secondary application, by using the invitation code and link provided with the admission offer.
 The IU Graduate CAS application resembles the SOPHAS application.
 To apply, unofficial transcripts earned at bachelor's, master's, or doctorate-granting institutions must be uploaded.

 Richard M. Fairbanks School of Public Health social media channels